Once upon a time, there were three countries. A, B and C.

 1 Currency A = 1 Currency B = 1 Currency C -- Equation 1.

-It’s party time for Country C guys as they are getting a lot of, clothes and rice without working much.
+It’s a party time for Country C guys as they are getting a lot of, clothes and rice without working much.
 So, Country A and B guys keep working hard, Country C guys start relaxing more.

 The drought in A ends and they start producing a lot of rice.
 Now, they are not in that need for the rice from C and have a less need for Currency C. As rice is required less, Country A guys are willing to offer only 5 clothes for every 10 bags of rice.
 By previous equations, now 1 Currency A (10 clothes) = 20 bags of rice = 2 Currency C.

-In the meanwhile, Country B has adopted a part of the brick building process and have started producing enough bricks.
+In the meanwhile, Country B has adapted a part of the brick building process and have started producing enough bricks.
 They are now less willing to buy bricks from C. They now set 1 Currency B(10 bags of rice) = 3 bricks = 3 Currency C.

 This leaves the Country C with no options but to devalue their currency to accept the reality that 1 Currency C = 0.5 Currency A = 0.33 Currency B.